Undercover officer felt security guard was ‘imminent threat’ to Holly Willoughby

 The witness told jurors that he looks for instances of human trafficking and kidnapping among other things in his role.

-The officer told jurors that through his role, the group “Abduct Lovers” had come to his attention because of its name.
+The officer said that through his role, the group “Abduct Lovers” had come to his attention because of its name.

-After seeing the public post from Plumb which said he had a “load of info” on Ms Willoughby, he said the post had caused me enough “concern” to message him privately.
+After seeing the public post from Plumb which said he had a “load of info” on Ms Willoughby, he said the post had caused him enough “concern” to message him privately.

+Under questioning Ms Wass, the officer agreed that he feared Plumb “must be approaching” Ms Willoughby after reading the post.

-The officer said in evidence that he passed information about the defendant to the FBI.
+The officer said in evidence that he passed information about Plumb to the FBI.

+He told the court he asked the defendant how far it was from his address to where Ms Willoughby lived “to figure out where Mr Plumb was located”.

+The jury heard that Plumb sent the officer a screenshot of a Google map showing the route from his address to Ms Willoughby’s.

 Prosecutor Alison Morgan KC, said that on October 4 last year, there was a “meeting” with “representatives from the FBI”.